flyingrobots/flyingrobots/README.md

 S.L.A.P.S. rolls back, replans, and resumes.
 Bulkheads and circuit breakers expose precise control over failure domains.

 Together they collapse months of coordination into hours of autonomous graph traversal.
-From idea to outcome — orders of magnitude faster.
+From idea to outcome.
+Orders of magnitude faster.

 **The AI framework they warned you about.** _Resistance is futile.
 Your biological distinctiveness will be assimilated into the swarm._